JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 description: "How did London's ugliest building ever get built?"
 ---

-Baynard House, for me at least, the ugliest building in London, is to be redeveloped.
-The [masterplan document](https://www.notion.so/Baynard-s-Bunker-1e4e20468ece4dcc974dee147980f575?pvs=21) for its replacement is a bit unambitious, but thankfully involves full demolition of the old building.
+When I found out that Baynard House is to be redeveloped, I was glad.
+This is because I think it's the ugliest building in London.
+The [masterplan document](https://www.notion.so/Baynard-s-Bunker-1e4e20468ece4dcc974dee147980f575?pvs=21) for its replacement is a bit unambitious, but I was glad to see it involved the full demolition of the old building.

 The building was once [described](https://manchesterhistory.net/architecture/1970/baynardhouse.html) by _Pevsner Architectural Guides_ as “acutely depressing”.
 George Ferguson of the Royal Institute of British Architects [said](https://www.flickr.com/photos/another-partial-success/2940911958/) it’s "more akin to a car park than an office building”.